The use of Social Marketing for preventing violence

 So can Social marketing help in preventing violence?

 Violence is a violation of human rights that today took the form of a huge global pandemic.
 It is one of the most brutal and incomprehensible manifestations of humankind, a transverse reality that doesn’t know any kind of distinction.
 Nowadays still too little is invested in social and cultural prevention, while we should reconsider the wrong and ill models that fuel violence and of which there is often too little awareness in the population, in particular among the young generations.

 The prevention of violence requires an intentional and comprehensive approach that includes dealing with its key determinants.
 Social marketing can be a strategy to change social norms by providing key messages of equality, inclusiveness, appropriate behaviour and respectful relationships.
 In this sense, it can call into question widespread abusive behaviours.

 The marketing plan should be aimed to act socially in order to prevent people from being convinced by the violent propaganda (politically, ideologically, religiously or culturally motivated).
 According to this view, violence could be defused by looking at the political and cultural reasons that cause it and acting at multiple levels: mobilizing communities, transforming social norms, forming the police and the school personnel, educating children and young people, removing obstacles to the employment and promoting freedom and equality.

-In conclusion, since violence can be avoided, it is important to focus on the prevention because this is possible, feasible and essential to reach this aim.
+In conclusion, since violence can be avoided, it is important to focus on prevention because this is possible, feasible and essential to reaching this aim.
 As we said, Social Marketing seeks to influence voluntary behaviour through rewards and reinforcement, not using coercion and punishments, and in this sense, it can give a great contribution to preventing violence.
-By Valeria Casadei

 Kotler P., Roberto N., Lee N. Social Marketing – Improving the Quality of Life.
 Thousand Oaks (California), Sage Publications, 2002 (second edition), p.
 5.